khanshariquem/House-Realter-System/README.md

 4. Admin can also edit his profile but will not be able to delete the account.
 5. Admin can logout using Logout option given in top-right corner.

 **Realtor:**

-1. Realtor can have option for the signup.
-He can sign up using a name, email and password.
-2. They can also select the option whether they want the access role as a hunter or not at the time of signup.
-3. After signing up, the realtor can associate himself with a company by editing the profile information.
+1. After signing up, the realtor can associate himself with a company by editing the profile information.
 He can choose any existing company in the system or create a new company in the edit profile page.
-4. After login, they are displayed with 2 links on left side of window: List all companies & List all houses.
+2. After login, Realtor can perform the following operations from the homepage:

+	**List all companies**: All the companies available will be displayed with the relevant information.
+The realtor will be able to edit only the company he is assocaited with.

+	**List all houses**:
-5. Inside “List All Houses”, they can view all houses registered with his companies and also houses from other companies.
+	- User can view all houses registered with his companies and also houses from other companies.
-6. He can add/delete/edit information of houses associated to him only.
+	- He/she will be able to add/delete/edit information of houses associated to him/her.
-7. Realtors are also shown, “All inquiries” inside the specific house they choose to “show” inside the page “List All    houses”.
-8. They also can reply to specific inquiries to the hunters.
-9. He cannot alter details of any other houses.
-10. Inside “List all Companies”, Realtor can view all companies registered.
-He can only edit the information of company, he is associated with.
-11. They can also select to switch role from realtor to hunter from the edit profile page.
-12. They can upload images of the houses they uploaded.
+	- Realtors can also view the inquries associated with the house by navigating to the house.
+He/she will only be able to view the inquires for the house associated to his company.
+	- Realtors can also add image to the houses associated to his company.
+	- Realtors can also reply to the inquiries associated with the house by navigating to the inquiry of the house.
+He/she will only be able to reply to the inquiries of the houses associated to his company.
-13. They can now check the potential buyers list.
+	- Realtors can also check the potential buyers list of any house associated to his company by navigating to the house.

-14. They can delete their profile anytime they want.
+3. They can delete their profile anytime they want.

 **Hunter:**

 1. A house hunter can login using his/her email id and password.
-2. After login, hunter can perform the follwing operations from the homepage.
+2. After login, hunter can perform the following operations from the homepage:

 	**List All Companies** - All the companies available will be displayed with the relevant information.